silvioiannone/spa-skeleton/readme.md

         // Component that should render the view.
         component: resolve => { require(['../Components/Views/Home.vue'], resolve); },

+        meta: {
             // List of guards that will be run before running the view actions.
             guards: ['Auth'],

             // Actions that should be run before displaying the view.
-        actions: ['view/HOME'],
+            actions: ['view/HOME']
+        },

         // Children routes definition
         children: [